-An estimate of the SD of the different values of the sample statistic one would obtain in different random samples of a given size n.
+An estimate of the SD of the different possible values of the sample statistic one would obtain in different random samples2 of a given size n.

 Since we observe only one of the many possible different random samples of a given size, the SD of the sample statistic is not directly measurable: is is merely conceptual.
+The concept of 'repeated sampling' is not very helpful.

 In this course, in computer simulations, and in mathematical statistics courses, we have the luxury of knowing the relevant information about each element in the population and thus the probabilities of all the possible sample statistics.
-Thus, for example, we can say that if individual Y's are such that $Y \sim N(\mu, \sigma)$ , then the different possible $\bar{y}$ 's will vary from $\mu$ in a certain known
+Thus, for example, we can say that if individual Y's are such that $Y \sim N(\mu, \sigma)$, then the different possible \bar{y} 's will vary from μ in a certain known